SoftUni-Internal/interactive-content/EN/08-React-Hooks/07-Summary.md

 -  Custom Hooks.

-   -  We can have re\-usable logic without adding more components to the tree.
+   -  We can have re-usable logic without adding more components to the tree.

    -  Every custom hook need to start with **use**.